almitchell/EMG-docs/docs/sequence-search.rst

 **Figure 4**.
 Different features on the result page after triggering a sequence search

-At this time, it is not possible to link directly to the matching sequence from the results table.
-However, in the download tab, the 'Full length FASTA’ link will provide all the matching sequences.
-Alternatively, the sequences are available on our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).
+Clicking on the sequence accession will link directly to the matching sequence.
+The sequences are also available on our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).

 -------------
 Build process